Millions of Americans suffer trips, slips, and falls each year, resulting in over 800,000 hospitalizations for fall-related injuries.

 - rotting or broken floors

-Any of these unsafe conditions can become the site of a fall serious enough to cause injury.
+Any of these hazardous conditions can become the site of a fall serious enough to cause injury.
 The types of injuries sustained can also vary, from scrapes and bruises to broken bones, hip fractures, and death.

 According to the Centers for Disease Control and Prevention (CDC), one in five falls result in serious injuries such as broken bones and head injury.
 Falls are also the number one cause of traumatic brain injuries (TBIs) in the United States.